Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == E.3: Internal Runs
 E.3.1) <E.3.1> Internal runs must not leave the world (Save and Quit or crash the game) in accordance with glitchless rules #entangledRule("D.1.3")-#entangledRule("D.1.4").
+E.3.2) Internal runs may not use cross-world glitches.

 == E.4: External Runs
 E.4.1) External runs must leave the world (Save and Quit or crash the game).